MyS-TECH

-Mys-Tech is a fictional organisation appearing in American comic books published by Marvel Comics.
-They were depicted as a shadowy Faustian organisation who acted as the main villains in a range of initially successful but short-lived comics launched in the US by Marvel UK in the 1990s.
-Some of these stories also were published in anthology form in the UK in the Marvel UK comic Overkill.

-They first appeared in Warheads #1 (June 1992) and were created by John Freeman, Nick Vince, Gary Erskine, and John Beeston.
+MyS-TECH (or Mys-Tech) is a fictional technology company appearing in British comic books published by Marvel UK and American comic books published by Marvel Comics.
+It is usually depicted as a shadowy Faustian organization.
+It first appeared in Warheads #1 (June 1992) and was created by John Freeman, Nick Vince, Gary Erskine, and John Beeston.

 Fictional origins

-The board of Mys-Tech, a multinational corporation, were originally seven mages who in 987 sold their souls to the demon Mephisto in exchange for immortality.
-The Mys-Tech board members must provide a steady stream of souls to the demon otherwise they will breach their contract and their own souls will be forfeit.
-Over the years the board accumulated power and wealth and in the modern age this power and wealth became a business empire.
+The board of MyS-TECH, a multinational corporation, was originally seven mages who in 987 sold their souls to the demon Mephisto in exchange for immortality.
+The MyS-TECH board members must provide a steady stream of souls to Mephisto to maintain their immortality and contracts with Mephisto.
+Over the years, the board accumulated power and wealth and in the modern age this power and wealth became a business empire.

 Board members

-The seven mages who became the board of Mys-Tech were:
+The seven mages who became the board of MyS-TECH were: